Chaoses-Ib/DirectoryOpus/Manual/basic_concepts/searching_and_filtering/filter_bar.md

 This lets you control whether the filter applies to folders or only to files.
 When a folder is filtered out of the display in Flat View mode, all files within that folder (and its sub-folders) are also filtered out.
 This behavior may or may not be desirable and it can be confusing to have a whole lot of files suddenly disappear unexpectedly, which is which this option is available (and off by default).

 The default state of this option can be changed by modifying the **flatview_folder_filters** option on the **[Miscellaneous / Advanced](/Manual/preferences/preferences_categories/miscellaneous/advanced_options.md)** page in Preferences.

+### Evaluator filtering

+With the **Evaluator** option turned on, the Filter Bar uses the [Evaluator](/Manual/evaluator/README.md) to evaluate the expression you provide.
+This can be used in two ways:

+- A direct evaluation clause can be entered (e.g. `size > 2gb`).
+- A [pre-defined filter](/Manual/preferences/preferences_categories/filtering_and_sorting/filters.md) can be referenced using ? (e.g. `?bigfiles` would use a pre-defined filter called "bigfiles")

+If the pre-defined filter uses the evaluator as well, the Filter Bar can pass arguments to it.
+For example, `?bigfiles:5` would pass the value 5 through to the evaluation clause defined in the filter.

+See [Evaluator Contexts - Filters and Find](/Manual/evaluator/applicable_contexts/filters_and_find.md) for more information.

 ### Using the FAYT for quick filtering